Retreats help troubled relationships, strengthen good ones.

 Your registration fee is non-refundable, but transferable, should your cancellation request comes in the 3 weeks prior to retreat date.
 You are welcome to attend another Hold Me Tight® Retreat with Couples In Step within 24 months of the registration date.

-However if Couples In Step is able to replace your registration with another, you’ll be refunded all but $100 of the registration fee you paid.
-In the past, there has been a waiting list, so in most cases I have been able to fill a last minute cancellation with another couple interested in attending.
+However if Couples In Step is able to replace your registration with another, you’ll be refunded all but $200 of the registration fee you paid.
+In the past, there has been a waiting list, so in most cases a last minute cancellation can be filled with another couple interested in attending.

 Each retreat is a bit different.
 Below are the approximate start and stop times.
 As the retreat approaches Irene will inform you of the exact start and stop times.
 Whatever the final start and stop times are, you can count on Irene starting and ending at the time she says she will.